clairelubash/ClassifyLyrics/README.md

 # Song Lyric Classification

-A project that implements various classification algorithms to predict the genre of a song from its lyrics.
+A project that implements various classification algorithms to predict song genre from the lyrics.

 The data used can be found [here](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics).